 Each box within the matrix represents an intersection of a customer’s problem or need with a stage in the buying process.
 These combinations will be used to drive the exact language or conversation used in each touchpoint / landing page within the funnel.
 This creates a highly targeted conversation that speaks to the customer’s precise needs, making the page more relevant and leading to higher conversions.

-Now that the concept has been outlined, the following example will demonstrate how to build a funnel using a fictional example.
+Now that the concept has been outlined, the following will demonstrate how to build a funnel using a fictional setup.

 The Air Buster filtration system has been the leading HEPA-based air filtration unit on the market.
 Unfortunately, the manufacturer forgot to trademark the name, and a competitor has come out with a competing model called the “Air Buster Buster”, which includes an additional UV light to remove bacteria, viruses and mold from the air.